 Remembrances by Rosanna Warren

-Childhood recollections of RPW's work to write the book (traveling in secret, receiving visits from civil rights leaders, getting death threats)
+Rosanna Warren provides childhood recollections of Robert Penn Warren's work to write the book, including traveling in secret, receiving visits from civil rights leaders, and receiving death threats.

 Remembrances by Rosanna Warren searchable textCollapse